Hubert Selby Jr.: Becoming a writer

 I was sitting at home and had a profound experience.
 I experienced, in all of my Being, that someday I was going to die, and it wouldn't be like it had been happening, almost dying but somehow staying alive, but I would just die!
 And two things would happen right before I died: I would regret my entire life; I would want to live it over again.
 This terrified me.
 The thought that I would live my entire life, look at it and realize I blew it forced me to do something with my life.

-With no formal training, Selby used a raw language to portray the bleak and violent world that was part of his youth.
-He said, "I write, in part, by ear.
-I hear, as well as feel and see, what I am writing.
-I have always been enamoured with the music of the speech in New York."

 Little concerned with proper grammar, punctuation, or diction, Selby used unorthodox techniques in most of his works.
 He indented his paragraphs with alternating lengths, often by simply dropping down one line when finished with a paragraph.
 Like Jack Kerouac in his "spontaneous prose", Selby often completed his writing in a fast, stream-of-consciousness style.
-He replaced apostrophes with forward slashes, which were closer on the typewriter, to avoid interrupting his flow of writing.
-He did not use quotation marks.
-He might present a dialogue as a complete paragraph, with no denotation among alternating speakers.

-Aspects of his experiences with longshoremen, the homeless, thugs, pimps, transwomen, prostitutes, homosexuals, addicts and the overall poverty-stricken community, is expressed in Last Exit to Brooklyn.
+He substituted slashes for apostrophes so he would not have to hold down the CAPS key on a typewriter.